crncck/Design-Patterns-Swift/ObserverPattern/README.md

 ```

-Now we can create an observer and register it to an observable.
-Then the observable class will notify its observers when a measure changes.
+Now we can create an observer and register it to a subject.
+Then the subject class will notify its observers when a measure changes.

 ```swift
 var wData: WeatherData = WeatherData()